My COVID Road Trip

 Tuesday, 7/14.
 Finally, we made our way to our mother’s assisted living facility.
 As we turned onto the long driveway to its main building, we encountered something unexpected: a homemade roadblock, like you’d see in a Mad Max movie.
 Gulp.
 Suppose the guard wouldn’t let us in, and our drive—all 2,000 miles of it—had been futile?
 Happily, when we introduced ourselves to him and explained our presence, he smiled, raised his gate, and let us pass.

 That good news was a harbinger of what awaited us inside.
 The nursing home was clean and buttoned up, and everyone seemed healthy—and Mom was no exception.
-Though her doctor had been right and something was definitely up with her neck, she seemed more focused than usual and ate like a horse.
+Though her doctor had been right and something was definitely up with her breathing, she seemed more focused than usual and ate like a horse.
 Conclusion: she might be in hospice care, but she wasn’t going anywhere soon.

 So what did I learn from my three days on the road?
 The overwhelming majority of people I encountered were wearing masks, were practicing social distancing, and had plenty of hand sanitizer available.
 Though most of them probably vote Republican, they seemed willing to rise above the politicization of the pandemic and do what’s right.
 At least, that’s how I chose to interpret things.
 It’s been a tough year for all of us—the toughest I’ve ever encountered—but this insight gave me hope that maybe there’s a light at the end of this tunnel after all.